-Information about the sale of printed statements, etc., and the display of posters can be found in the sections "Sale and Solicitation and Fundraising (/student\handbook/student-engagement/#sale-solicitation-and-fundraising)" and "Publicity, Promotion, and Advertising (/student\handbook/student-engagement/#publicity-promotions-and-advertising)."
+Information about the sale of printed statements, etc., and the display of posters can be found in the sections "Sale and Solicitation and Fundraising (/student\handbook/student-engagement/#sale-solicitation-and-fundraising)" and "Communication and Promotion (/student\handbook/student-engagement/#publicity-promotions-and-advertising)."
 Campus organizations sponsoring events involving controversial persons or views are responsible for providing for the safety and well-being of their guests.
-Arrangements that fulfill this responsibility must be made through the office of Events at Vanderbilt.
+Arrangements that fulfill this responsibility must be made through the office of Student Centers.